 - Lower risk of payment fraud compared to credit and debit cards

 Bitcoin is one of the most popular cryptocurrencies.
 Other options include Ethereum, Tether, USD Coin, etc.

 Most popular online payment methods

 The most popular online payment methods vary by country.
-According to the statistics, the most popular payment method among global consumers in 2021 was digital or mobile wallets.
+According to statistics, the most popular payment method among global consumers in 2021 was digital or mobile wallets.
 They made up 49% of e-commerce expenditure worldwide.
-Their popularity is set to rise to 53% by 2025.
+The popularity of mobile wallets is set to rise to 53% by 2025.

 Credit and debit cards were the second most popular online payment method in 2021 and made up 34% of global e-commerce transactions.
 Their popularity is expected to fall to 32% in 2025.

 Bank transfers are the third most popular payment option, accounting for 7% of e-commerce spending.
 This payment method is primarily used in Europe.